auspices/eos/README.md

 ## Design Goals

 Eos is designed for use in situations where it is desirable to minimize visual hierarchy.
-This results in the creation of user interfaces that rely on intentional structuring for differentiation, rather than solely relying on stylistic differences between components.
+This results in the creation of user interfaces that rely on  thoughtful composition for differentiation, rather than on the stylistic differences between components.